Tillid/tiSlideshow/README.md

 **WARNING :** this plugin is under hard development.
 Maybe one day it will work, but not now, sorry =)

 _Right now, the plugin is able to be launched via the control parameter or automatically, and draw the expose mask.
 It can be closed both by the cross in the bottom right of the screen and the control parameter.
+It displays the first picture of all the img element placed inside the tiSlideshow root element.
 And that's all o/_

 ### DESCRIPTION ###